The Role of Women’s Leadership in Strengthening Subnational Health Systems in Nigeria

 Impact of Women’s Leadership on Subnational Health Systems

-Together, these female Commissioners representing FCT, Kaduna, Kwara, Ogun, Oyo, Rivers and Sokoto States are collectively responsible for 40,642,631 million people and have driven critical health initiatives.
+Together, these female Commissioners representing FCT, Kaduna, Kwara, Ogun, Oyo, Rivers, Sokoto, and Zamfara States are collectively responsible for 45,960,424 million people and have driven critical health initiatives.
+Some of these initiatives include:

 The NCH is the largest coordinating body of health policy and programs in Nigeria chaired by the Honourable Minister of Health and includes all the Health Commissioners from the 36 States and the Federal Capital Territory (FCT).